ilvon/GIF-Enlarger/README.md

 ## Remarks
-1. By default, the output file format will be `.png` with resolution = 400 × 400
+1. By default, the output file format will be `.png` with resolution = 512 × 512
-2. The output file will placed into a subfolder 'enlarged_apng'
+2. The output file will placed into a subfolder 'enlarged'
-3. Pillow is required